hrphp/portal/README.md

 Installation
 ------------
 ### Build the project
 In order to build this project, you'll need install both [Node.js](http://nodejs.org/) and [Composer](http://getcomposer.org).
-Fork and clone the repository to install it locally, then run the following to install the needed dependencies and build the project:
+Fork and clone the repository to install it locally, then run the following to install the needed dependencies and run the build:

     cd my/project/dir
     git clone git://github.com/username/portal.git hrphp-portal